 It’s hot and dusty, and I am sitting in one of the tiny spots of shade that the scrubby trees offer.

 Under the other patches of shade huddle Zimbabwean farmers who have gathered with us in the heat of the day.
-They have left their chickens, goats and gardens for a few hours, and are eager to tell us how much life has changed over the years they have been journeying with TEAR’s partner HEFO (Health, Education, Food and Development Organisation).
+They have left their chickens, goats and gardens for a few hours, and are eager to tell us how much life has changed over the years they have been journeying with Tearfund’s partner HEFO (Health, Education, Food and Development Organisation).

 One older man, Barnabas, gets up in front of the community meeting and declares that he wants to apologise to the women there on behalf of the men in their community for the way they had been treated.
 “But first”, he says, “I need my call my wife up to the front”.
 Once Mukelo joins him, Barnabas gets down on the ground, holds her hand and asks for her forgiveness!

-I’ve been involved with TEAR for a long time, as both a supporter and staff member, and over the years I’ve seen how relationships are critical to the way TEAR and our Christian partners understand poverty and development.
+I’ve been involved with Tearfund for a long time, as both a supporter and staff member, and over the years I’ve seen how relationships are critical to the way Tearfund and our Christian partners understand poverty and development.
 It corresponds to our reading of the bible, which is littered with passages that point to the destruction in our broken world.
 One passage in particular comes to my mind:

 “There is no faithfulness, no love, no